-We all know that the amount of storage space is never as high as it looks and this is where the issue starts.
+We all know that the amount of storage space is never as high as it looks, and this is where the issue starts.
 For example, a device with 32 GB storage will never have this much space left for you to download the required apps and software.
-The reason is a great part of the storage remains occupied by the operating system, pre-installed apps while some space is also wasted based on how the OS formats storage medium.
+A significant part of the storage remains occupied by the operating system, pre-installed apps, while some space is also wasted based on how the OS formats storage medium.

-This fact is known by many and it simply irritates them when they go through an installation process of a much important app but ends up receiving the error message ‘Insufficient storage available’.
-What actually happens here is, even if there is sufficient storage available to update or install the app but it runs short of space to execute it and this is why the app installation or up step is failed even though it takes much less space than what is actually available on your device.
+This fact is known by many, and it simply irritates them when they go through an installation process of a much essential app but ends up receiving the error message ‘Insufficient storage available.
+What happens here is, even if there is sufficient storage available to update or install the app.
+Still, it runs short of space to execute it, and this is why the app installation or up step is failed even though it takes much less space than what is available on your device.

 What Does Insufficient Storage Mean?

 When you see this error on your Android device, it means that your device does not have enough storage space to install and execute the app.
-An error like this usually invokes you to uninstall other apps to free up some space or to delete data from your device so that more space can be created for the app you are installing.
-Let us find out the reason for this error and the ways in which we can fix it.
+An error like this usually invokes you to uninstall other apps to free up some space or delete data from your device to create more space for the app you are installing.
+Let us find out the reason for this error and how we can fix it.

 What Causes insufficient storage available error on the Android

-Out of space error normally occurs when you transfer a large app, video or picture from your phone’s internal memory to an external storage.
-This causes the cache to be corrupted.
+Out of space error typically occurs when you transfer a large app, video, or picture from your phone’s internal memory to external storage.
+It causes the cache to be corrupted.
 Hence, causing the cache to saturate.
 Old and unnecessary cache data are stored on your phone in the trash folder.
-Often, these cache files clear themselves, but when large media files are being transferred, it can somehow log the cache data.
+Often, these cache files clear themselves, but when large media files are being transferred, they can somehow log the cache data.

 Another reason is the lack of working storage that mainly gives rise to this ‘Insufficient storage available’ issue.
-Any android app utilizes three sets of storage, one set for the app themselves, the second set for the app’s data files and finally the third set for app’s cache.
-Now when this cache becomes large in size, it occupies a huge part of the space even though it is reported that the space occupied by the cache is free space on Android.
-So, clearing this cache is a very useful step that can be followed to fix up this insufficient storage issue on your Android device.
+Any android app utilizes three sets of storage, one set for the app itself, the second set for the app’s data files, and finally, the third set for the app’s cache.
+Now when this cache becomes large, it occupies a considerable part of the space even though it is reported that the space occupied by the cache is free space on Android.
+So, clearing this cache is a practical step that can be followed to fix up this insufficient storage issue on your Android device.

 Solution 1: Wipe the cache files